 The Certificate requirement comprises five courses, four of which are part of the specialization curriculum, so students need to complete only one additional elective course (SOCW 543 Fundraising, Grant Writing, and Fiscal Decision Making) to be eligible for the certificate.
-Eligible students pay a \$50 application fee for the certificate, which will be issued at the MSW Graduation Celebration held a few days prior to commencement.
+Eligible students pay a \$75 application fee for the certificate, which may vary each year and will be issued at the MSW hooding ceremony held a few days prior to commencement.